The Last Kingdom of Al Andalus (The Play)

 THE ROYAL GUARD.

-At the Royal Chamber of the Alcázar.
+The Royal Chamber of the Alcázar.
 The Catholic Monarchs are together, seated upon their palatial thrones.
-They have received the emissary of the sultan and addressed him.
-He was dismissed and then returned to the Royal Palace in Granada, but not before witnessing the torture chambers in the tower and the chamber of the Inquisition that had horrified him.
+They have received the emissary of the Sultan and addressed him.
+He was dismissed and returned to the Royal Palace in Granada, but not before witnessing the torture chambers in the tower and the chamber of the Inquisition, which had horrified him.

 ISABELLA.

-What are we to surmise of the visit of the emissary of the last Nasrid ruler of the Emirate of Granada?
+What are we to surmise of the visit from the emissary of the last Nasrid ruler of the Emirate of Granada?

 FERDINAND.

-It appeareth that the sultan is attempting to obtain our grace and persuasion.
+It appeareth that the Sultan doth attempt to obtain our grace and persuasion.

 ISABELLA.

-'Tis a desperate move on his part I surmise.
+'Tis a desperate move on his part, I should think.

 FERDINAND.

-Desperate indeed, but 'tis his only recourse left.
+Desperate indeed—but it is his only recourse left.

 ISABELLA.

-Then am I to assume that the sultan is reasonable and not merely desperate?
+Then am I to assume the Sultan is reasonable, and not merely desperate?

 FERDINAND.

-I would be incline to admit that he is both at the moment.
+I am inclined to admit he is both, at present.

 ISABELLA.

-The question that I have is, what shall he do next?
+The question I have is: what shall he do next?

 FERDINAND.